-Beginning of this new millennium ICT recognized as efficient instrument to promote
+At the beginning of this new millennium ICT recognized as efficient instrument to

-good governance.
-LGED recognized that issue and became the good practitioner of
+promote good governance.
+LGED recognized that issue and became the good practitioner

 at grass root level and entrusted to develop infrastructures for local government